 - Feeling exhausted (mentally and physically)

-- Being tired even after sleep
+- Waking up tired even after a good night’s sleep

 - Inability to bounce back from illness

 - Food cravings (particularly for sweets/carbs)

 - Getting a “second wind” after 6:00 PM that interferes with your ability to sleep later on

 And ignoring mild signs of fatigue makes it more likely that you’ll develop more serious conditions, like adrenal fatigue or Chronic Fatigue Syndrome.
 That’s why it’s so important not to dismiss mild symptoms of fatigue when you first notice them.
 Slight fatigue is manageable and gives you a perfect opportunity to figure out the cause of your fatigue beforeit becomes debilitating.

 At the very least, you should talk to a practitioner about having a blood test to rule out bacterial infection and viruses.
 Because fatigue can be a common side effect of medications, ask if that could be contributing to your exhaustion.
 Remember, it’s important to keep taking any medications until you talk to your doctor about stopping.